sophiatangg/CS326Team26/team/m2/roles.md

 # Team Roles and Commit Contributions

+## Erika Lam  - Co-Project Manager / Time Keeper
+- **Role**: Erika co-manages the overall project timeline, ensure that milestones are met, and facilitate collaboration within the team.
+Sets meeting times nad creates an agenda before each team meeting to ensure all necessary topics are covered.
+She records detailed notes during meetings and makes sure that action items are communicated properly.
+She is responsible for distributing meeting minutes to the team after every meeting.

+- **Top 3 Commits : Erika**:
+  1.
+  2.
+  3.

-## Erika Lam and Sophia Tang - Co-Project Managers
+## Sophia Tang - Co-Project Manager /
-- **Role**: Oversees the overall project timeline, ensures that milestones are met, and coordinates the team’s efforts.
-Erika and Sophia are responsible for setting meeting agendas and ensuring that the team stays focused on project goals.
-Sophia manages the timing of all team activities and ensures that meetings start and end on time, keeps track of deadlines, and reminds the team of upcoming due dates.
-Erika records detailed notes during meetings and ensures that action items are clearly communicated.
-She is responsible for distributing meeting minutes to the team after each session.
+- **Role**: Co-manages the overall project timeline, ensure that milestones are met, and facilitate collaboration within the team alongside Erika.
+She is responsible for ensuring that team discussions remain productive focused on project goals.
+Sophia manages the timing of all team activities, ensures that meetings start and end on time, and sends out reminders about upcoming meetings and deadlines.

 - **Top 3 Commits : Sophia**:
   1. [Commit 1](https://github.com/sophiatangg/CS326Team26/commit/1d2cc991eb0bd3c60535b1777786ad1c4f0def92): Defined our target audience and their importance `team/m2/users.md`
   2. [Commit 2](https://github.com/sophiatangg/CS326Team26/commit/b7d64b6acf6fffab0e15cd80240762dd8dd6a480): Created a mardown file for each team member to document their reports (each new file was made in a different commit)
   3. [Commit 3](https://github.com/sophiatangg/CS326Team26/commit/e359efca76dc496a1d2dfe0317299702bdf4b559): Moved ui-diagrams.md into the correct folder

 ## Katie Xu - Task Manager
 - **Role**: Responsible for organizing and tracking team tasks.
-Katie manages the team’s Trello board and ensures that all tasks are properly assigned and completed on time.
+Katie manages the team’s workflow board and ensures that all tasks are properly assigned and completed on time.
+She regularly checks in on task completion and overall progress, and adjusts plans as necessary to address delays or obstacles.

 - **Top 3 Commits**:
   1.
   2.
   3.

 ## Zhitong Liu - Communication Lead
 - **Role**: Facilitates communication within the team.
 Zhi is responsible for maintaining and managing the team’s Slack workspace and ensuring that all members stay informed and engaged.
+Zhitong is also responsible for facilitating feedback between team members.
 - **Top 3 Commits**:
   1.
   2.